-Have you ever opened your fridge, seen wilted veggies, half-empty jars, and plastic bags everywhere, and thought… “I want to do better, but where do I even start?”
-You’re not alone.
+When you open your fridge and see wilting vegetables, half-empty jars, and plastic bags all over the place… You think to yourself, I want to do better, but where do I start?"
+You're not alone.

-Why a Zero-Waste Kitchen Matters
+Why a Zero-waste Kitchen Matters

-When you shift to zero-waste habits in your kitchen, you:
+When you shift to zero-waste habits in your kitchen, you.

 • Save money (less food wasted = less money wasted).